 Hello friends!
-My name is Diana D'Souza, and I'm pursuing a double major in Chinese and Government modified with Economics.
-On campus, I'm a Chinese research assistant and a member of the Women in Business (WIB) Executive Board.
+My name is Diana D'Souza, and I'm pursuing a double major in Government modified with Economics and Chinese.
+On campus, I'm the Co-President of Women in Business and a Chinese language research assistant.
 I'm also involved in the Dartmouth Outing Club and recently led a fishing first-year trip at the Boston Lot Lake.
-In my free time, I enjoy swimming, curating Spotify playlists, and baking with friends.
+In my free time, I enjoy cooking, reading, and spending time outdoors.

 I ended up taking this class for two reasons.
 First, I needed to fulfill my CI requirement; second, my friend was also taking it.
 Regardless, it ended up being my favorite class fall term.
 Professor Washburn is an engaging, spontaneous professor and we studied everything from memes to The Tale of Genji.
 By the end of the term, I found myself to be a more confident and humbled writer.

 This was my second time taking a 9 am class with Chen Laoshi.
 She is understanding, funny, and always eager to help.
 Even though this was a fast-paced class with daily quizzes, weekly tests, and new vocabulary sets every other day, I became extremely close with my classmates and more excited about learning the language.
 We ended the term over a feast of dumplings Laoshi prepared!

 Because this term was online, I used my extra time to study a subject that has always fascinated me.
 Professor Ayubi was incredibly accommodating by allowing us to complete work at our own pace.
 The most memorable parts of the class were examining anti-Muslim materials during a virtual tour to Rauner Library and exploring Muslim punk rock through the movie Taqwacores.